w3c/wai-curricula/content/content-author/structure.md

 Paragraphs and lists group related content.
 They enable people with disabilities to better read and understand content.
 Explain different types of lists and how to include them.

-When content authors change the visual appearance of paragraphs and lists, they must ensure paragraphs and lists remain accessible visually and non-visually.
+When content authors change the visual appearance of paragraphs and lists, they must ensure paragraphs and lists remain accessible.

 #### Learning Outcomes for Topic